HSC exams from June 1

 Rangers personnel deployed at the university forced the students out of the university.

-the clash continued outside the campus with rival groups resorting to aerial firing and ransacking various shops in the area, blocking the University Road for several hours.
+Subsequently, the clash continued outside the campus with rival groups resorting to aerial firing and ransacking various shops in the area, blocking the University Road for several hours.

 The law enforcers arrived at the scene to maintain the law and order situation and disperse the miscreants.

-clash spread fear and panic among everyone present at the university, as teachers were witnessed rushing into their rooms, while students ran haphazardly in search of shelter.
+The clash spread fear and panic among everyone present at the university, as teachers were witnessed rushing into their rooms, while students ran haphazardly in search of shelter.